turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

-After the payments have been made, we need to remove the token from market and update the ownership of the token to the buyer.
+After the payments have been made, we need to remove the token from the marketplace and update the ownership of the token to the buyer.

 ```typescript